 Contact an exterminator

-If you don’t mind which measures are utilized to get rid of the bees, you can hire a local exterminator.
-You may also have difficulty locating a beekeeper who is willing or able to remove the nest from your property.
+You can hire a local exterminator if you don’t mind which measures are utilized to get rid of the bees.
+However, you may also have difficulty locating a beekeeper willing or able to remove the nest from your property.

-Exterminators will almost certainly use methods that will kill the bees, so make your option carefully.
+Exterminators will almost certainly use methods that kill the bees, so make your option carefully.

-The initial treatment will most likely just kill bees near the nest’s surface.
-Because new pupa will develop in a few days, the exterminator will most likely need to return multiple times before the bees are completely destroyed.
+The initial treatment will kill bees near the nest’s surface.
+However, the exterminator will likely need to return multiple times before the bees are destroyed because new pupa will develop in a few days.

 Keep in mind that exterminators often only kill bees and will not remove the colony or the dead bees.

-If you do hire an exterminator, be certain that all of the dead bees and the nest are removed.
-Remember that decomposing honey will generate a terrible odor if any traces of honeycomb are left behind.
+If you hire an exterminator, ensure that all the dead bees and the nest are removed.
+Also, remember that decomposing honey will generate a terrible odor if any traces of honeycomb are left behind.

-Handle dead bees and the nest with caution because they have both been treated with insecticides.
+Handle dead bees and the nest cautiously because they have both been treated with insecticides.

 There are various varieties of bee catchers on the market.
 However, you may create one at home using the following materials: